 We are The Paris Photographer, a team of friendly and fun professional wedding photographers, based in Paris and available to photograph all over France (also in Europe).
 The team has been created by Fran Boloni, award winning photographer.
-Our the aim is to provide high-quality photography with a variety in photographic style.
+Our aim is to provide high-quality wedding photography with a variety in photographic style.
 We know that photography is subjective, that’s why our artists have different artistic vision and we are sure that you can find the best fit for the wedding of your dreams.

 Explore our team and book a photographer or videographer now, for your wedding in France.

 If you are looking for a wedding videographer, please follow this link to discover our portfolio of wedding videography.

 You will be pleasantly surprised that a wedding in France is not exuberantly expensive.
 However, the total cost depends on how grand or intimate your wedding event is.
 A wedding with a guest list of 50 will surely have a different budget than a wedding that hosts, let’s say, 300 guests.